-Joseph Leckie Academy signed up to Operation Encompass, the Walsall Joint Agency Protocol for Domestic Abuse notifications to Schools.
-This protocol sets out Walsall's plans for a multi-agency operation to notify schools when a student has experienced domestic abuse in their household, which will allow the school to provide appropriate early intervention and support in a timely manner.
-The Academy DSL will receive notifications and ensure the children receive the right help at the right time.
+The Academy is signed up to Operation Encompass, the Walsall Joint Agency Protocol for Domestic Abuse - notifications to Schools.
+This protocol sets out the Walsall plan for a multi-agency operation to notify schools when a student has experienced domestic abuse in their household, which will allow the Academy to provide appropriate early intervention and support promptly.
+The DSL will receive notifications and ensure the children receive the right help at the right time.